Prostecki/pokemon-app/README.md

 - Implement user accounts to save favorite Pokémon
 - Add keyboard navigation for better accessibility
 - Implement virtualized lists for improved performance with large data sets
+- There is a known issue when navigating back from a Pokémon details page (/pokemon/:id) to the main list view.
+- The scroll position and UI state are not preserved, which may affect user experience during navigation.